rawlins/svgling/README.md

 in Jupyter without any plugins.

-The basic interface is pretty simple: pass a tree-describing object to `svgling.draw_tree` (e.g. a tuple consisting of a lable and a sequence of daughter nodes, which may themselves be trees).
+The basic interface is pretty simple: pass a tree-describing object to `svgling.draw_tree` (e.g. a tuple consisting of a label and a sequence of daughter nodes, which may themselves be trees).

     import svgling